dcm4che/dcm4chee-arc-cs/docs/security/audit/patient-record.rst

 Patient Record audits on Incoming HL7 Messages ..............................................

-Following sample messages show audits emitted on HL7 transactions.
+Following sample messages show audits emitted on receive of HL7 messages.
 Audit messages for Patient Create / Update may be emitted on receive of any of the following HL7 messages :

 - ADT^A01